Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 This discussion matters for saving because personalization affects not only price.
 It also affects timing, exposure, perceived relevance, and desire.
 An offer appears when the person is browsing.
 A product returns in an ad after it has been viewed.
 An app learns preferences.
 A platform recommends the next item.
 A promotion feels tailor-made.
 Consumption stops depending only on searching for something and becomes fed by an environment that constantly reintroduces spending possibilities.

-The work of Cass Sunstein and Richard Thaler on choice architecture, especially Nudge from 2008, helps understand this phenomenon more broadly.
+The work of Cass Sunstein and Richard Thaler on choice architecture, especially Nudge, helps understand this phenomenon more broadly.
 They argue that choices are influenced by the way options are presented.
 In the digital environment, this architecture has become more dynamic, more personalized, and more present in everyday life.
 When the design of choices favors immediate consumption, restraint requires additional energy.

 For the reader, this appears in very common moments.
 She opens an app to solve a specific need and finds extra recommendations.
 She searches for an item and spends days seeing similar ads.
 She receives a coupon with a limited time.
 She accepts a purchase because the payment is saved.
 She keeps a subscription because canceling requires effort.
 She uses a platform that knows her tastes better than any physical storefront ever could.